The leather side of the sheepskin is easily damaged by incorrect washing. The main points to note are:

 Wash separately from other items as bleeding of color is possible.
 Rinse thoroughly in cold water.
 Do NOT put sheepskin footwear or mittens in the washing machine.
 After washing, remove excess water using paper towels, and if required reshape by stuffing with dry paper towels.
 Allow to dry naturally and slowly.
 Do NOT dry in sunlight or direct heat.

 Small slightly soiled areas can be sponged off.

 Hand or machine wash once a month ideally using our Woolskin Sheepskin Washing Liquid.
 This has been formulated for lambskins/sheepskins, especially infant care and medical sheepskin.
 It doesn't contain chemicals found in regular detergents that may harm the sheepskin leather & wool.
 Do not use soap or washing detergents containing enzymes or bleach.
 Use warm water (max 40 C / 108 F).

 Tumble dry on cool setting (not warm or hot).
 Do not bleach or iron.
 If not machine drying, hang to dry or dry flat.
 Do not dry in direct sunlight, or near a heat source.
 Full care instructions are attached to each skin.

-Your lambskin rug may have been tightly packaged for its journey to you so the wool may appear flattened.
-Wool fibres are very resilient and will bounce back to their original springy appearance.
+Your lambskin rug or other sheepskin product may have been tightly packaged for its journey to you so the wool may appear flattened.
+Wool fibers are very resilient and will bounce back to their original springy appearance.
 A vigorous shake will help restore the soft, fluffy appearance of the wool.
 Any fold marks from packaging will disappear once the skin has been removed from the package for several days.

 Note that natural white color sheepskins can yellow with age, this can't be reversed.